Why Nudists Love Twitter

 Meanwhile, two of the very things that have made Twitter toxic for many people—its maximalist commitment to free speech and its lack of enforcement of real names—have also, strangely, made it the best place to be a nudist on the internet.

-“Twitter is the main community for nudists,” Belcher said.
+“Twitter is the main community for nudists,” Belcher says.
 “Most nudists use Twitter as their primary social network because we can post our photos and it’s a gathering place to make friends.”
 Belcher estimates that tens of thousands of nudists are active on Twitter, if not more.

-“It seems like every nudist club, resort, or local nudist group all over the world has representation on Twitter,” said Matthew McDermott, a 44-year-old nudist and author from outside of Toronto.
+“It seems like every nudist club, resort, or local nudist group all over the world has representation on Twitter,” says Matthew McDermott, a 44-year-old nudist and author from outside of Toronto.
 “Before Twitter, there were forums and a couple of websites still that were billed as nudist social media, but they get infiltrated quite heavily by spam ...
 They need to be kept free from bots and people who are just looking for pictures or to steal photos.”

 While Twitter’s terms of service bans graphic nudity in your header or avatar, it’s perfectly fine to share images and videos containing “full or partial nudity including close-ups of genitals, buttocks, or breasts,” which many nudists do, along with articles on nudism and body acceptance.